xLightsSequencer/xLights/README.txt

    -- enh (gil)     Increase DMXModel selection area hotspot.
 Fixes #795.
    -- bug (gil)     Fix blue screen crash when turning off outputs while using LOR USB dongle.
 Fixes #797.
    -- bug (gil)     Fix forcing of color for RGB nodes in LMS import.
 Red and Blue were swapped.
+   -- enh (keith)   Add xSchedule
+   -- enh (keith)   Refactor output processing.
+This should generally be invisible other than some performance enhancements and
+                    useability enhancements on the setup tab.
+This includes Fix #789, #808 and #812 -- fix (keith)   Fix #760 - ESEQ elispses doesnt open dialog -- enh (keith)   Fix #796 - disable export effects if no sequence open -- fix (keith)   Fix #785 - mac crash due to UI update on background thread in Fireworks effect.
+   -- enh (keith)   Optionally allow backup to backup xml files in subdirectories for users that dont keep their xml files in the show
-2016.56  Dec 31, 2016
+                    directory itself but a folder underneath it 2016.56  Dec 31, 2016
    -- enh (gil)     Rounder ends for the Galaxy effect.
    -- enh (gil)     Use dynamic step angle to prevent holes in Galaxy effect for large radii.